SR150/Raspberry-Pi-Wheeled_Robot/README.md

 # cubsRobot

 This is a basic robot I built for cubs to program in python.
 It uses 2 independently controlled motors for movement.
 Those motors are controlled using a magnet on each wheel with a reed switch to calibrate motor speed.
+This allows the use of DCC stepper motors.

+see hardware file for construction details.

 ## Interface
 get a robot object from the robotFactory object.